 The tribes have taken many steps to alleviate poverty.
 All four North Dakota reservations have tribal colleges to prepare students for reservation jobs or to advance their education at other colleges.
 The colleges employ a few tribal members.

-On the Standing Rock Reservation, Rock Industries Corporation develops Mobile Parts Hospitals (temporary manufacturing facility near combat lines) for the United States Department of Defense.
+Rock Industries Corporation is a division of the Standing Rock Development Corporation on the Standing Rock Reservation.
+In partnership with Alion Science and Technology, this industry develops develops Mobile Parts Hospitals (temporary manufacturing facility near combat lines) for the United States Department of Defense.
 Rock Industries has developed this process in partnership with Alion Science and Technology Corporation.
-This industry requires quick turn-around time for its projects and each project is unique.
+This industry requires quick turn-around time for each unique project.
 Rock Industries has manufactured wood sills for Patriot missiles and parts for helicopters.
 Rock Industries serves the U. S. Army’s “parts on demand” program.
-Employees at Rock Industries acquired skills in welding and wood-working.
+Employees at Rock Industries acquire skills in welding and wood-working.

 The Three Affiliated Tribes is located in the heart of the Bakken oil field.
 Tribal members have benefited financially from having oil leases on their land.
 Many tribal members work in oil-related jobs.
-The tribe has begun construction on the Thunder Butte Petroleum Services Refinery located near Makoti which should be in operation by 2015.
-In addition, the Three Affiliated Tribes is planning a natural gas plant on the reservation.
+The tribe is planning to build an oil refinery near Makoti.
 While the tribes are trying to manage their oil extraction and refining opportunities, there are also jobs in the tribal environmental office which tries to manage the tribes’ response to the environmental challenges of the oil-rich nation.